VorTECHsa/adt-technical-challenge/readme.md

 The challenge comes into two parts:

 1. **App review**.
 Before the call please conduct a review of the app, making notes of any issues you might want to address.
-We recommend cloning and running the app as it may help, and we're not expecting any code to be written at this stage.
+We recommend cloning and running the app as it may help, and we’re not expecting any code to be written at this stage.
 It usually takes up to an hour and is a good chance to get to know the codebase.
+Try to think about ways that you would introduce testing, state management, and any improvements that you would make if you were responsible for working on this application going forwards.

 2. **Feature request**.
 This will be part of the paired programming session where we'll explain a new feature request and we'll ask you to think about how you might tackle the problem, then write some code to add it.